Install Chrono

 Visual Studio

-3. In the toolbar, from the Solution Configurations drop-down menu choose 'Release' mode
+2. In the VS toolbar, from the Solution Configurations drop-down menu select the desired build mode (e.g., **Release*).

 Linux/make